garazdawi/erlang.github.io/_posts/2018-5-02-Memory-instrumentation-in-OTP-21.md

 "production" systems.

-The previous implementation had a few major issues to this effect; you had to start the emulator with a certain flag, accept considerable overhead, and worst of all suspend the emulator while it collected all its data.
+The previous implementation had a few major issues to this effect; you had to start the Erlang VM with a certain flag, accept considerable overhead, and worst of all suspend the VM while it collected all its data.

 The amount of data it collected was also quite problematic; with one entry for every single allocation it was difficult to tell what was hiding in all that